 Hydrilla reproduces primarily vegetatively, so it can swiftly form new populations from only a single plant.
 It can be dispersed by boats, waterfowl, or passive movement in water currents.
 Small fragments chopped up by boat motors can form entire new populations if the boat is moved to uninvaded water bodies.
-The tubers can survive digestion in waterfowl’s stomachs and so can take root after being defecated or regurgitated.
-(Clayton, 2006)
+The tubers can survive digestion in waterfowl’s stomachs and so can take root after being defecated or regurgitated (Clayton, 2006).

 After reaching the surface, Hydrilla branches to form thick mats that intercept light, killing off competing aquatic plants.
-Today it causes millions of dollars in removal efforts, decreased sport fishing, and loss of recreational boating.
+Today, it costs millions of dollars in removal efforts, decreased sport fishing, and loss of recreational boating.
 It has tremendous ecological impact by displacing native aquatic vegetation and altering the fauna community composition (Masteron, 2007).
 Hydrilla also hosts the cyanobacteria Microcystis which produces a neurotoxin responsible for the neurodegenerative disease Avian Vacuolar Myelinopathy, which has caused massive fish kills and bald eagle deaths in Georgia and other parts of the southeast (Wilde et al., 2005).
 Therefore, accurate targeting and monitoring of Hydrilla phenology is imperative for the sustainability of freshwater reservoirs, and to prevent the possible spread to surrounding areas.

 Currently, there are numerous ways to address the magnitude and severity of Hydriilla distribution.
-Previous studies have demonstrated the use of satellite remote sensing to monitor the extent of floating and submerged aquatic vegetation through vital navigation waterways (Jakubauskas et. al. 2002) using IKONOS and hyperspectral imaging.
+Previous studies have demonstrated the use of satellite remote sensing to monitor the extent of floating and submerged aquatic vegetation through vital navigation waterways (Jakubauskas et al., 2002) using IKONOS and hyperspectral imaging.
 Additionally, the United States Army Corps of Engineers and University of Georgia’s Forestry and Natural Resource department are constantly surveying Hydrilla throughout the Southeastern United States (SEUS) through the combination of sonar and weighted biovolume per area from physical raked samples.
-Although these methods are very accurate they are laborious, time consuming, and can’t accurately portray the full extent of Hydrilla invasion.
+Although these methods are very accurate they are laborious, time consuming, and cannot accurately portray the full extent of Hydrilla invasion.
 This study presents a noninvasive cost-effective approach utilizing NASA’s Earth Observing System (EOS) to target and characterize the seasonal patterns of Hydrilla distribution in inland waters.

 NASA’s Landsat 8 Operational Land Imager (OLI) platform was launched on February 11, 2013.
-It is a 9 band pushbroom multispectral sensor with a 30 meter spatial resolution.
+It is a 9 band pushbroom multispectral sensor with a 30 m spatial resolution.
 Spatially, it is an ideal candidate for targeting the smaller lakes along the borders of Georgia.
 However the OLI sensor does not detect the wavelengths Hydrilla most strongly reflects: around 710nm and 765nm (Blanco, 2013).
 In spite of these potential shortcomings, it was possible to leverage the capabilities of Landsat 8 to address environmental problems it was not designed to solve.

 Using Landsat 8 imagery, multiple products were produced for rapidly assessing the current extent of Hydrilla as well as predicting future spread through other SEUS waterbodies.
 This was primarily accomplished by quantifying seasonal biovolume through time-series analysis.
 The remote sensing reflectance (Rrs) values captured by Landsat 8’s multispectral imager were combined and clustered through an unsupervised classification function to determine submerged aquatic vegetation at varying depths.
-This model was validated with in-situ secchi depth measurements and light attenuation coefficients.
-Additionally, a normalized difference vegetation index (NDVI) was performed on the near-infrared (NIR) and red bands to identify any vegetation on the water surface.
+This model was validated with in situ secchi depth measurements and light attenuation coefficients.
+Additionally, a normalized difference vegetation index (NDVI) was performed to identify any vegetation on the water surface.
 From this data it was possible to quantify the total area of vegetation covering each lake.
-A final procedure was designed to extrapolate in-situ biovolume measurements, derived from ciBioBase sonar data, to Landsat 8 resolution in order to predict Hydrilla biovolume for the remaining sample lakes.
+A final procedure was designed to extrapolate in situ biovolume measurements, derived from ciBioBase sonar data, to Landsat 8 resolution in order to predict Hydrilla biovolume for the remaining sample lakes.

 Study Area

-Five lakes around the east and west borders of Georgia were chosen as representative samples: Seminole, Thurmond, Oliver, Harding, and Goat.
+Five lakes around the east and west borders of Georgia were chosen as representative samples: Seminole, Thurmond, Oliver, Harding, and Goat (Figure 2).